-Religious Studies in QCPS seeks to contribute to the spiritual, moral, social and cultural and intellectual development of pupils by helping them to learn about religion and by encouraging respect for religious commitment and for those holding different beliefs.
+Religious Studies at QCPS seeks to contribute to the spiritual, moral, social, cultural and intellectual development of pupils by helping them to learn about religion and by encouraging respect for religious commitment and for those holding different beliefs.

 It develops pupils’ knowledge and understanding of, and their ability to respond to Christianity and the other principal religions represented in Great Britain.
 By exploring issues within and across faiths, pupils learn to understand and respect different religions, beliefs, values and traditions, and their influence on individuals, societies, communities and cultures.